corumj/ansible-servicenow-demo/README.md

 ## Setup ServiceNow for demo
 Get yourself a ServiceNow developer instance from https://developer.servicenow.com  I typically avoid the bleeding edge type of instance and opt for one of the LTS versions

-When you have the instance, you'll need to use the navigation filter and enter `sys_properties.list` When that opens, click New and set the following:
+When you have the instance, because SNOW doesn't trust our Let's Encrypt CA, you'll need to set an exception.
+Use the navigation filter and enter `sys_properties.list` and press enter.
+When that opens, click New and set the following:

 | Field | value |